Take a break from the news with mindful Black stories.

-🔊 What's 'mindful Black journalism'?
+🔊 What's Mindful Black Journalism?

 People are sick of the way news is done, and no one is more sick of it than journalists.
 As a journalist, I combined my training with my experience as a Buddhist podcast producer and came up with the term ‘mindful Black journalism.’
 Learn what that is, why I’m doing it, and how it works.